 Best Smart Home Hubs 2026 UK

-Disclosure: This article may contain affiliate links.
+Disclosure: This article contains affiliate links.
 As an Amazon Associate, Smart Home UK earns from qualifying purchases at no extra cost to you.
+Read our full affiliate disclosure.

 A smart home hub is the brain of your automation system.
 Without one, your smart devices become disconnected islands.
 In this guide, I’ll help you choose the best smart home hub for your UK home, compare the top options, and show you how to get started with less than £100.